How long do you have to fund a defined benefit plan?

 Defined benefit plans are meant to be permanent plans.
 As a result, you will generally have to fund a plan each year it is open.

-Even though the plans are permanent, you don’t have to have them forever.
-You want long-term intent and a valid business reason for terminating a plan.
 This being the case, many people say there’s a minimum of three or five years.
 But the IRS does not state a minimum required timeline to fund a plan.
 They merely stated they should have long-term intent and be open for at least several years.

 We know that things can happen in the business world.
 Companies lose contracts and have other business problems that may require terminating the defined benefit plan.
 You should be fine if there is a valid business purpose.
 But don’t go into a plan assuming you can fund it for one year and then terminate it.
 It needs to be part of an ongoing funding goal.